7 Best Pocket Pistol Choices [2024 Updated]: Are They Right for You?

 Sadly the Kahr PM9 is criminally underrated.
 It’s a great little gun that packs 9mm performance into a pocket pistol-sized platform.
 It’s a simple polymer frame pistol that holds 6 or 7 rounds of 9mm, depending on the magazine size.
 Admittedly, the shorter 6 round magazine is much more pocket-friendly at only 5.42 inches long, which makes it shorter than the 380 caliber Glock 42.

 The Kahr PM9 uses a very smooth double action only trigger.
 The trigger pull is long, but to be fair, it’s very smooth.
 It’s almost like a really well-done revolver trigger.
+The trigger guard is spacious, making it easy to use even with gloved hands.
 Admittedly, it’s not for everyone, especially if you’ve come to appreciate the light and crisp striker-fired triggers most of us are accustomed to.

 One big factor why I included this gun is that it’s very easy to handle.
 It has some snap to it and some muzzle rise to look out for, but it’s not painful.
 It doesn’t slam into your hand and cause any pain.
 At 14 ounces, it’s not the lightest gun on the market, but that little extra weight does provide some real and noticeable recoil reduction.